 Restaurant GUTS is located at Utrechtsestraat 6, 1017 VN Amsterdam, Netherlands.

 Although hotel restaurants are risky for food travelers with limited time in a city, we decided to take a chance on Carstens.
 Not only was the restaurant opened by a top Dutch chef, but its focus on ‘Dutch food with a twist’ caught our eye.

-Chef Maik Kuipers, formerly Head Chef at three-starred De Librije for eight years, conceived the Carstens concept and infused the Dutch brasserie’s menu with Dutch ingredients wherever possible.
-Despite the restaurant’s location in the upscale Hotel Victoria across from the Amsterdam Centraal train station, dishes are both generously sized and reasonably priced.
+Chef Maik Kuipers, formerly Head Chef at three-starred De Librije for fourteen years, conceived the Carstens concept and infused the Dutch brasserie’s menu with Dutch ingredients wherever possible.
+Despite the restaurant’s location in the upscale Park Plaza Victoria Amsterdam across from the Amsterdam Centraal train station, dishes are both generously sized and reasonably priced.

 We started our meal with a dish of Veal Tongue with pan-fried langoustine and another with thinly sliced Yellow Beetroot, both featuring locally sourced ingredients.
 The local focus also applied to our main courses – Farmer’s Lamb in herb yogurt and Monkfish with smoked eel, potato and sour pickles.

 Interestingly, our Stamppot side dish may have been the most Dutch dish of the meal despite its tarragon twist.
 As for the sweet ending, it’s not every day that we have licorice in our dessert though maybe we should include it more often.

 Carstens Brasserie is located at Hasselaerssteeg 1, 1012 LG Amsterdam, Netherlands.

 In a city with no lack of seafood options, Seafood Bar fills the gap between street food and fine dining.
 We walked by the De Pijp location several times, entranced by the restaurant’s sunlit dining room and gleaming raw bar.